 I slowly made upgrades to the property over the 4+ years that I lived there, which were partly funded by me “house hacking” (renting out the 2nd bedroom) for a portion of the time.
 I’m pretty handy and was able to do most of the upgrades myself, which saved me a lot of money.
 Some of the upgrades include: crown molding, recessed LED lighting, ceiling fans, bamboo flooring, baseboards, smart thermostat, smart smoke and carbon monoxide detector, painted kitchen cabinets, kitchen counter backsplash, fireplace tile and mantel, door handles, toilets, sink faucets, shower faucets, vanities, shower resurfacing, shower doors, quartz vanity counter tops, stainless steel dishwasher, etc.

-In May of 2016 I moved in with my girlfriend and converted my condo to a rental.
+In May of 2016 I converted my condo to a rental.
 I began marketing the property for rent and after carefully screening applicants I found a good fit in June of 2016, renting it out to tenants for $3,000/month.
 This past weekend marked my 1 year anniversary of renting out the property.
 After meeting with my tenants for an annual walk through and to sign a 12 month lease extension, I decided that I would share this story of how I became a real estate investor as well as the cash flow analysis below.

 Please note that I chose to exclude cash-on-cash return from the cash flow analysis since it was a principal residence to investment property conversion that I’ve owned for almost 6 years.
 I also excluded an IRR calculation since this is a simple cash flow analysis and I didn’t model in an asset disposition.

 Though it took me longer than I had planned to officially become a real estate investor, I feel good about where I’m at and am positioned well to acquire more investment properties and grow my portfolio.